-In Related Documents below there is a link to a flood risk map, which shows the 1:100 flood risk area for fluvial flooding, and the 1:200 flood risk area for tidal flooding; the boundaries of the highest recorded historical flood are shown where this is greater.
+In Related Content there is a link to a flood risk map, which shows the 1:100 flood risk area for fluvial flooding, and the 1:200 flood risk area for tidal flooding; the boundaries of the highest recorded historical flood are shown where this is greater.

 Flood Risk and Development

-Planning Policy Statement 25 Development and Flood Risk explains the government's policy in relation to development in flood risk areas.
+The National Planning Policy Framework, from section 100 onwards, explains the government's policy in relation to development in flood risk areas.
 As the Local Planning Authority, we are required to follow a 'sequential' approach to the identification of land for development; in effect, new development should preferably be located in areas that are not at risk from flooding.
-PPS25 provides advice for landowners or developers about Flood Risk Assessment (FRA) and the Environment Agency has a website dedicated to flood risk, which includes detailed information about the assessment process.
+The National Planning Policy Framework provides advice for landowners or developers about Flood Risk Assessment (FRA) and the Environment Agency has a website dedicated to flood risk, which includes detailed information about the assessment process.